SecurePoint USA

 AI extracts all named entities from a single article (up to 10) with independent confidence scores.
 Ambiguous results auto-escalate to more capable models.

-Unified Sanctions + Media + PEP Screening
+Unified Sanctions + Media + PEP Context

 Review Lifecycle & Dual-Signature Signoff